b08202033/automated-prompter-for-open-QA/README.md

 ## Supervised fine-tuning
 - finetune.py
   This file is for doing supervised finetuning on prompter model, the result of this model will generate the instruction format when we give it certain prompt.
+- alpaca_data_pro_ins_25.json
+  This file is the data for SFT, which is preprocessed from Alpaca dataset, and we choose the first 10% to do SFT.

 ## Reinforcement learning for (d) and (e)
 - training_eval_for_(d).py